-Furthermore, I wasn't planning to buy more than one or two properties in each state per year, and since the income I was planning to generate from each state would be fairly minimal relative to my global revenue, I came to the conclusion that in my situation – I did NOT need to qualify as a foreign corporation in any of these other states.
+Furthermore, I wasn't planning to buy more than one or two properties per year in each new state.
+Since the income generated from each state would be fairly minimal relative to my company's overall revenue, I concluded that in my situation, I did not need to qualify as a foreign corporation in any of these other states.

 Foreign Qualification Examples

-Foreign Qualification Most Likely Needed
+When Foreign Qualification Is Most Likely Needed

-- Tom Atkins registered an LLC in Wyoming to run his real estate agency in the northern part of the state.
-He is also licensed to sell real estate in Montana and he regularly lists and sells properties there.
+- Tom registered an LLC in Wyoming to run his real estate agency in the northern part of the state.
+He is also licensed to sell real estate in Montana and regularly lists and sells properties there.
 He most likely needs to register his LLC as a foreign entity in Montana.

-Foreign Qualification Most Likely Not Needed
+When Foreign Qualification Is Most Likely Not Needed

 How to Register in Another State

-If you're looking for some other supporting information to determine whether you need to register as a foreign entity and/or how the process works – the best advice you can get is usually by talking to an attorney, but I also found this article and this article to be quite helpful.
+If you're looking for some other supporting information to determine whether you need to register as a foreign entity and/or how the process works, the best advice you can get is usually by talking to an attorney, but I also found this article and this article to be quite helpful.

 You can also try contacting a company like MyCorporation by phone or email if you have specific questions about how the process works and whether you need to be concerned about the issue for your business.